asenawritescode/bulksms-docs/README.md

 }
 ```

-## Send a message to one recipient
+## Send an SMS message to one recipient

 ### Request